Delside/SSI/README.md

 ## Backend

-For proper functioning, you will also need background part of project.
+For proper functioning, you will also need backend part of project.
 It is available here: [SSI - API](https://github.com/Delside/SSI-API)